Articles Posted in Weapons Charges

 The Plantation Police Department has yet to release an official copy of the arrest report.

 The man was booked into the St. Lucie County jail at 2 a.m.
 Tuesday.
-The man explained that he has children and grandchildren in Port St. Lucie in his initial court appearance.
+In his initial court appearance, he explained that he has children and grandchildren in Port St. Lucie.

-court.jpgA judge in St. Lucie County ordered the man to be held without bail, and he was transferred by bus to Broward County on Tuesday afternoon.
+court.jpgA judge in St. Lucie County ordered the man held without bail, and on Tuesday afternoon, he was transferred by bus to Broward County.

 determine the man’s job status.